 Obesity and Inflammation

 Inflammation is part of the body’s immune response.
 When you’re wounded or fighting an infection, your body’s inflammatory response helps your body fight.
-But when the wound has healed and the infection stopped, inflammation should calm down, too.
+But when the wound is healed and the infection stopped, inflammation should calm down, too.
 If it doesn’t, it can cause many serious health effects, such as diabetes, autoimmune disorders, and cancer-triggering DNA damage.

 Sleep Apnea Triggers Inflammatory Release from Fat